ajv-validator/ajv/README.md

 ## Plugins

-Ajv can be extended with plugins that add custom keywords, formats or functions to process generated code.
+Ajv can be extended with plugins that add keywords, formats or functions to process generated code.
 When such plugin is published as npm package it is recommended that it follows these conventions:

 - it exports a function
 - this function accepts ajv instance as the first parameter and returns the same instance to allow chaining